Friday, March 8, 2013

-The Environmental Studies Program at Colby College, in conjunction with partner universities, colleges, and research institutions, is hosting a conference on March 1, 2013 in Waterville, Maine, that will focus on students as catalysts for large landscape conservation.
+The Environmental Studies Program at Colby College, in conjunction with partner universities, colleges, and research institutions, hosted a conference focused on students as catalysts for large landscape conservation.

-This conference will provide students, practitioners, and scholars with the opportunity to network with, and learn from, peers and leading experts from North America and beyond working in the field of large landscape conservation.
+This conference provided students, practitioners, and scholars with the opportunity to network with, and learn from, peers and leading experts from North America and beyond working in the field of large landscape conservation.

-One feature of the conference will be a conservation innovation contest for students.
-Undergraduate and graduate students are invited to submit essays or creative contributions, such as videos.
-Authors of winning contributions will receive travel reimbursements to attend the conference up to $500.
-One essay will be considered for inclusion in a forthcoming book on large landscape conservation to be published by the Lincoln Institute of Land Policy.
+One feature of the conference was a conservation innovation contest for students.
+Undergraduate and graduate students were invited to submit essays or creative contributions, such as videos.
+Authors of winning contributions received travel reimbursements to attend the conference.
+One essay was considered for inclusion in a forthcoming book on large landscape conservation to be published by the Lincoln Institute of Land Policy.
 Additional essays will be considered for publication in an issue of an international conservation journal.
-Students unable to attend the conference are encouraged to attend via web conferencing.

 Obesogens.
 Stem Cells, and the Maternal Programming of Obesity, Keynote Address, Dr. Bruce Bloomberg

 Developmental and Environmental Origins of Obesity: A Bad Start Lasts a Lifetime, Dr. Jerrold Heindel

 Chemical Exposure, Obesity, and Diabetes in Communities of Color and Low Income Communities, Dr. Mark Mitchell

 Overview of Obesity Epidemic: A Clinical Perspective, Dr. Michael Dedekian.

 Pod casts associated with the conference can be found at the Goldfarb Center website